travelgateX/documentation-site/content/travelgatex/reference/scalars/String.md

     },
     {
       "name": "HotelCriteriaSearchInput",
-      "description": "Criteria of search contains destination, travel dates and the number of pax in each room.\nYou must preload the other fields in our system by complete the fields absents.", "url": "/travelgatex/reference/inputobjects/hotelcriteriasearchinput"
+      "description": "Search criteria contains destination, travel dates and the number of pax in each room.\nYou must preload the other fields in our system by complete the fields absents.", "url": "/travelgatex/reference/inputobjects/hotelcriteriasearchinput"
     },
     {